magomimmo/modern-cljs/doc/tutorial-17.md

 visit the [Shopping Calculator][21] URL, fill the form with valid values and finally click the `Calculate` button.
 Everything should work as expected.

+> NOTE 6: If you did not compile the CLJS component of the modern-cljs
+> project by issuing the `$ lein cljsbuild once` command you do not need
+> to disable the JavaScript engine of your browser to experiment the
+> server-side onyl Shopping Calculator.

 Let's now see what happens if you type into the form any invalid value, for example `1.2` as the value for the `Quantity` input field, `foo`